Ontario Highway 69: Future

 but the Ministry of Transportation continued to assert that the project was on track for completion in 2017.
+Although the original plan called for the four-laning of the highway to be completed by that year, the timeline was pushed back due to delays in environmental assessments and land negotiations with First Nations bands that were impacted by the construction.

 In March 2015, the ministry officially acknowledged that the 2017 timeline would not be met, and indicated that the new target date was between 2019 and 2021.
 In 2017, however, although the ministry made no formal announcement, its annual Northern Highways Report listed a completion date within that period only for the section already under construction between the French River and north of Highway 522 at Grundy Lake Provincial Park.

-This section opened in December 2021, several months ahead of the originally foreseen completion date of 2022.
+This section opened several months ahead of the originally foreseen completion date of 2022.

-The remaining route between Nobel and Grundy Lake is listed as "beyond 2021", as of July 2021.
+As of 2021, the remaining route between Nobel and Grundy Lake was listed with a completion date as "beyond 2021".

-A 19.3 km section, from north of the Magnetawan River to Grundy Lake, is funded but has no announced construction timeline.
+A 19.3 km section from north of the Magnetawan River to Grundy Lake is funded, but has no announced construction timeline.
+In 2026, after four fatal vehicle accidents occurred on the remaining two-lane stretch within less than one month, each of which resulted in the highway being closed to all traffic for several hours, Sudbury MPPs Jamie West and France Gélinas launched Four Lanes and No Excuses, a new campaign to call for action on completing the four-laning.